Calvin-Abstraction/GallifreyDocs/textfiles/README.txt

 to just dump text into the chat.

-Mark2 also accepts specific commands for the mark2 interface through this prompt.
-You prepend any mark2 commands with a tilde (~), like so:
+Mark2 also accepts spesific commands for the mark2 interface through this prompt.
+You prepend any mark2 commands with a tilde (\~), like so:

     ~restart 2m